The place for learning all things zlien

 Deadlines to send visibility notices are usually calculated from the first day you furnish labor or materials to the job site.
 The deadline to send a notice usually falls soon after you start work and sometimes before you’ve even sent an invoice.
 For this reason most companies choose to be proactive and send these visibility notices on every single project as insurance for their payment.

-Too many companies come to zlien hoping to file a lien to get paid, only to find out they missed a deadline to secure lien rights.
-That’s why our platform features a simple, proactive Deadline Tracking tool to tell you exactly which documents you’re required to send and when you need to send them by in order to remain in a position where you can get paid.
+Too many companies come to Levelset hoping to file a lien to get paid, only to find out they missed a deadline to secure lien rights.
+That’s why our platform features a simple, proactive Deadline Tracking tool to tell you exactly which documents you’re required to send and when you need to send them in order to remain in a position where you can get paid.

 Helpful Hint: Deadlines that have expired will be filtered out by default.
 To see all deadlines, including expired ones, reset the filter from Upcoming (in the top right corner of the Deadlines section) to see All deadlines.

 Click on the document deadline to get more information about the document and the rules in the state where you’re working.

 Helpful Hint: These deadlines are for statutorily required documents only.
 There may be other best practice documents that you wish to send through Levelset that do not have deadlines because they are voluntary.